ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

       -ME, --module-exclude          Regex(es) for excluding modules/files/libraries (always applied) -MR, --module-restrict         Regex(es) for restricting modules/files/libraries only to those that match the provided regular-expressions
-      --internal-function-include    Regex(es) for including functions which are (likely) utilized by omnitrace itself.
+      --internal-function-include    Regex(es) for including functions which are (likely) utilized by rocprof-sys itself.
 Use this option with care.
-      --internal-module-include      Regex(es) for including modules/libraries which are (likely) utilized by omnitrace itself.
+      --internal-module-include      Regex(es) for including modules/libraries which are (likely) utilized by rocprof-sys itself.
 Use this option with care.
       --instruction-exclude          Regex(es) for excluding functions containing certain instructions --internal-library-deps        Treat the libraries linked to the internal libraries as internal libraries.
 This increase the internal library processing time and consume more memory (so use with care) but may be useful when the application uses Boost libraries and Dyninst is dynamically linked against the same boost libraries
-      --internal-library-append      Append to the list of libraries which omnitrace treats as being used internally, e.g.
+      --internal-library-append      Append to the list of libraries which rocprof-sys treats as being used internally, e.g.
                                     OmniTrace will find all the symbols in this library and prevent them from being instrumented.
       --internal-library-remove [ ld-linux-x86-64.so.2